barsanuphe/endive/SPEC.md

 - [x] epubs without retail versions can be listed.
 - [x] the library can be searched with the following creteria: author, title, series, progress, retail, tags, description
+- [x] search can be limited to a specific number of results (first or last books matching filter).

 ### User interface